Doraemon: Nobita in the New Haunts of Evil ~ Peko and the Five Explorers ~: Release

-The film premiered in the theatres of Japan on 8 March 2014 and United States on 4 August 2016.
-It also was released by Disney Channel India with the title "Doraemon the Movie: Nobita the Explorer, Bow!
-Bow!"
+The film premiered in Japan in theaters on 8 March 2014.
+It was also released by Disney Channel India with the title Doraemon the Movie: Nobita the Explorer, Bow!
+Bow!

 Reception

-This was released alongside Frozen and it finished in second place in its first weekend behind Frozen.
-It stayed in the second place for 6 weeks.
-As of May 4, 2014, the film has grossed US$37,989,696 worldwide and 3,870,059,233.92 yen in Japan, becoming the third highest grossing Doraemon film in Japan.
+Released alongside Frozen, it finished in second place in its first weekend behind Frozen.
+It stayed in second place for 6 weeks.
+As of May 4, 2014, the film grossed US$37,989,696 worldwide and 3,870,059,233.92 yen in Japan, becoming the third highest grossing Doraemon film in Japan.